lastcoolnameleft/workshops/microservices/questionaire.md

 * What is your release cycle?
 * Are you implementing CI/CD?
   * If your CI/CD build servers were destroyed, how easily could you re-create it?
-* Does Development contribute to Operations procedures?
+* Does the Development Team contribute to Operations procedures?
-* Does Operations contribute to Development application?
+* Does the Operations Team contribute to Development application?
 * What distinct environments do you have?
   * e.g. Dev, test, stage, prod
     * How close does the development environment resemble test?